what is shinrin yoku/forest bathing?

-Shinrin-yoku (森林浴) is a Japanese term that literally translates to "forest bathing,” and is also referred to as Forest Therapy or Forest Medicine.
-All of these names apply to the wellness practice and delicious art of developing a fuller breadth of sensory engagement with Nature, a higher reaching sense of wonder, and a more deeply rooted connection with both the Natural world and one’s own True Nature.
-All in service to our inner sense of peace, vitality, and wellness.
+Shinrin-yoku (森林浴) is a Japanese term that literally translates to "forest bathing,” and is also sometimes referred to as Forest Therapy or Forest Medicine.
+Each of these names apply to the wellness practice and delicious art of developing a fuller breadth of sensory engagement, a higher reaching sense of wonder, and a more deeply rooted connection with the Natural world and one’s own True Nature.

-So much science now supports what we all know intuitively to be true: we just feel all-over better when we are outside.
-In Japan and increasingly around the world, mindful being in Nature is recognized as preventative medicine and complementary health care, with a long list of verified therapeutic effects including: stress reduction, immune system support, reduced blood pressure, improved cardiac function, relief from systemic inflammation, release from both depression and anxiety, as well as enhanced cognitive function and creativity.
+So much science supports what we know intuitively to be true: we just feel all kinds of better when we are outside.
+In Japan and increasingly around the world, mindful time in Nature is recognized as preventative medicine and complementary health care, with a long list of verified therapeutic effects that include: stress reduction, immune system support, reduced blood pressure, improved cardiac function, relief from systemic inflammation, relief from both depression and anxiety, as well as enhanced cognitive function and creativity.

 I am grateful to offer Shinrin Yoku in collaboration with the elemental and wild ones on the traditional territories of the Lekwungen-speaking peoples, specifically the Songhees Nation and the Xwsepsum Nation whose relationship with the land endures.